chef/marketo_chef/README.md

 `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+You can also run `rubocop` to verify style guide adherence.
+It happens along with the tests in CI, but better to catch those problems before committing and pushing and so on.

 To install this gem onto your local machine, run `bundle exec rake install`.

 To release a new version, update the version number in `version.rb`, then